 All of an investor’s tendered shares will be repurchased if the combined total shares tendered by all investors is less than the repurchase offer amount.
 If total shareholder requests exceed the repurchase offer amount, PREDEX will repurchase shares on a pro rata basis.
 There is no guarantee that an investor will be able to sell all shares in a repurchase offer.
 Quarterly share redemption is available throughout the life of the fund.

 Like open-end mutual funds, PREDEX provides transparency through daily pricing at net asset value (NAV).
 This is different from publicly traded real estate securities, which are priced based on daily trading activity.
 It is believed that appraisal NAV pricing may contribute to less volatility of PREDEX shares.

-PREDEX offers a low-cost, passive (‘beta’) investment strategy, which means that management fees may be lower than those of other investment options.
+PREDEX offers a low-cost, passive investment strategy, which means that management fees may be lower than those of other investment options.
 The annual asset management fee is 0.55%.
 The Summary of Fund Expenses in the prospectus dated September 1, 2021, reports that investors may pay total annual expenses of 1.36%, 1.76% and 1.77% per annum as a percentage of net assets attributable to shares of Class I, Class T and Class W, respectively.
-The Adviser and the Fund have entered into an Expense Limitation Agreement under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary operating expenses (excluding interest and extraordinary expenses, if any) of the Fund until at least August 31, 2018 to the extent that they exceed 1.10%, 1.35% and 1.35% per annum for Class I, Class T and Class W, respectively.
+The Adviser and the Fund have entered into an Expense Limitation Agreement under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary operating expenses (excluding interest and extraordinary expenses, if any) of the Fund until at least August 31, 2022 to the extent that they exceed 1.10%, 1.35% and 1.35% per annum for Class I, Class T and Class W, respectively.